Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 ### Content Plugin

-The content code receives an id as the first parameter.
-This id happens to be the URI for a staging product document.
+The `createContent()` function receives an id as the first parameter.
 The id can be anything: a URI, a relational row id, a twitter handle, a random number.
 It's up to you to decide how to use that id to harmonize your data.
+For this flow, the id is the URI for a staging product document.

 The only modification we need to make to this file is to change the way we look up the sku.